SudhanshuMishra8826/newsapp/README.md

 # News Aggregator
-An application that aggregates news from two different APIs.
+An application that aggregates news from two different APIs

-Reddit
+>Reddit

-News Api
+>News Api

 ## Installation